mungi/terraform-cloudcli/README.md

 You can use this image with the following:

 `docker run --rm -it mungi/terraform-cloudcli  'terraform <command>'`

 or

-`docker run --rm -it mungi/terraform-cloudcli 'aws <command>'` or
+`docker run --rm -it mungi/terraform-cloudcli 'aws <command>'`

+or

-`docker run --rm -it mungi/terraform-cloudcli 'gsutil <command>'` or
+`docker run --rm -it mungi/terraform-cloudcli 'gcloud <command>'`

+or

 `docker run --rm -it mungi/terraform-cloudcli 'az <command>'`

 Should you have any questions or suggestions, please open an issue on github.